JockDaRock/intro2k8s/guide.md

 * Let's check to see if our service is exposed on to the world on our k8s cluster. `kubectl get services` It's not quite ready yet, but there is a way we can leave it up on the console until it is ready.  `kubectl get services -w`

-* Let's also check the logs of our  to see what we see there.  `kubectl logs services welcome-app`
+* Let's also check the logs of our  to see what we see there.
+First we need to list our pods. `kubectl get pods` Copy the name of the **welcome-app** pod.

+Then type... `kubectl logs welcome-app-<UID>`

 * Its great we got our web app running, but what if our pod dies or we want the app to be able to handle a bit more load.
 Let's scale our app up.  `kubectl scale --replicas=3 deployment welcome-app`

+* Now let's clean up our service and deployments.

+`kubectl delete deployment welcome-app`

+`kubectl delete service welcome-app`

 ### Deploy Apps - k8s definition Yaml